 A: Well, you know skating was very good to me.
 It presented a lot of opportunities.
 I was and am still not a very competitive person.
 We always knew if we did well - skated well and placed - other opportunities would come to us.
 I think that was our motivation: that there was something else to come.
-People have always asked me because I did 2 events how I did it.
+People have always asked me because I did two events how I did it.
 When you're out there with somebody else it's a lot more fun.
 When you're out there holding someone else's hand there's an extra security.
 In a way, the pairs was easier.
-We started when we were 7, grew up together and had issues here and there but we always got along and we always had a lot of fun.
+We started when we were seven, grew up together and had issues here and there but we always got along and we always had a lot of fun.
 I did better with solo skating as I got older.
 When you go out there and you come out and have done it by yourself, it's always very gratifying.
 All of it was great.
 When we went to our first Olympics, we were 16 and had no thoughts that we would eve make it.
 A lot with skating is hard work.
 It's talent and timing.
 All of those things work with you or against you.

-Jojo and Ken's winning program at the 1972 U.S. Nationals
+JoJo and Ken's winning program at the 1972 U.S. Nationals

 Q: How did you manage to devote enough training time to both disciplines, especially with the amount of time really needed to perfect compulsory figures?